You are set! You know you want to buy rabbits. But what now?

 I would love to bring home a few different breeds to play around with.
 But that would take space and feed from my goals in the rabbitry with the french lops.

 When it comes to your herd as a whole.
 What part of your rabbits are you trying to improve on?
-Is it size, fur, color, bone, overall body type?
+Is it size, fur, color, bone, or overall body type?

-If you are just getting started then what qualities are important to you.
-AND what would cause you to say no if the animal does not meet your standards?
-Get those “boundaries” out in your mind.
+AND think about what conformation would cause you to say no if the animal does not meet your standards.
+Get those standards in your mind so you can spot them without hesitation.

 Be Able To Spot Irregularities

 If you are familiar with the breed you will also be able to spot an animal that might be a mixed breed.
-Or just know when something is not quite up to par even if it not the fault of the seller.
+Or just know when something is not quite up to par even if it is not the fault of the seller.

 A perfect example in the rabbit world is people will mistake a rabbit being registered with simply having a pedigree.
 For dogs that is the case if they have a pedigree, they have been registered (in most cases).
+But rabbits can have a pedigree made by the breeder.
+Its not the same as being registered.

 Know The Expected Temperament